-They may look old and worn out, but the average Victorian terraced house in the UK is at least 60% cheaper to purchase and more efficient to maintain compared to a typical contemporary home.
+They may look old and worn out, but the average Victorian house in the UK is at least 60% cheaper to purchase and more efficient to maintain than a typical contemporary home.

-Consistent with the latest government figures reported in May 2021, the average price for a terraced house is £222,723.
+Consistent with the latest government figures reported in May 2021, the average price for a terraced home is £222,723.

 Why are End-of-terrace Houses More Expensive?

 The end-of-terrace house is often attached to only one neighbor whose house is also attached to the other two neighbors.
-Their sizes and location make them somewhat more expensive than terraced houses.
+Their sizes and location make them somewhat more expensive.

 They are slightly bigger and lack neighbors on one side.
-It is also important to note that end-terraced houses are as old as the terraced houses attached to them, which means they may have similar renovation and maintenance needs.
+It is also important to note that end houses are as old as the properties attached, which means they may have similar renovation and maintenance needs.

-How to Recognize Terraced House by its Front Façade
+How to Recognize Row House by its Front Façade

-For safety and privacy, a terraced house usually has an open public entrance with a pathway leading to the front door.
+For safety and privacy, there is an open public entrance with a pathway leading to the front door.
 Other qualities of the front facade that you can easily recognize from the public entrance or the adjacent street are:

 - A visible and accessible front door